kutasms/kuta-akka/README.md

 License
 -------

-Akka is Open Source and available under the Apache 2 License.
+kuta-akka is Open Source and available under the Apache 2 License.